 General...
 In March 2020, the World Health Organization and the President of the United States separately declared the outbreak of a respiratory disease caused by a novel coronavirus ("COVID-19") to be a public health emergency.
 On March 13, 2020, the Governor of Texas (the "Governor") declared a state of disaster for all counties in the State of Texas (the "State") because of the effects of COVID-19.
 Subsequently, in response to a rise in COVID-19 infections in the State and pursuant to the Chapter 418 of the Texas Government Code, the Governor issued a number of executive orders intended to help limit the spread of COVID-19 and mitigate injury and the loss of life, including limitations imposed on business operations, social gatherings and other activities.
 Over the ensuing year, COVID-19 negatively affected commerce, travel and businesses locally and globally, and negatively affected economic growth worldwide and within the State.
 Following the widespread release and distribution of various COVID-19 vaccines in 2021 and a decrease in active COVID-19 cases generally in the United States, state governments (including Texas) have started to lift business and social limitations associated with COVID-19.
-Beginning in March 2021, the Governor issued various executive orders, which, among other things, rescinded and superseded prior executive orders and provide that there are currently no COVID-19 related operating limits for any business or other establishment except in counties with an "area with high hospitalizations" where a county judge may impose COVID-19 related mitigation strategies.
-Fort Bend County is not currently an "area with high hospitalizations."
+Beginning in March 2021, the Governor issued various executive orders, which, among other things, rescinded and superseded prior executive orders and provide that there are currently no COVID-19 related operating limits for any business or other establishment.
 The Governor retains the right to impose additional restrictions on activities if needed in order to mitigate the effects of COVID-19.
 Additional information regarding executive orders issued by the Governor is accessible on the website of the Governor at https://gov.texas.gov/.
 Neither the information on, nor accessed through, such website of the Governor is incorporated by reference into this OFFICIAL STATEMENT.

-With the decrease in the number of active COVID-19 cases and the easing or removal of associated governmental restrictions, economic activity has increased.
+With the easing or removal of associated governmental restrictions, economic activity has increased.
 However, there are no assurances that such increased economic activity will continue or continue at the same rate, especially if there are future outbreaks of COVID-19.
-The District has not experienced any decrease in property values, unusual tax delinquencies or interruptions to any service as a result of COVID-19; however, the District cannot predict the long-term economic effect of COVID-19 or a similar virus should there be a reversal of economic activity and reinstitution of restrictions.
-See "INVESTMENT CONSIDERATIONS-Infectious Disease Outlook (COVID-19)."
+The District has not experienced any decrease in property values, unusual tax delinquencies or interruptions to any service as a result of COVID 19; however, the District cannot predict the long-term economic effect of COVID-19 or a similar virus should there be a reversal of economic activity and reinstitution of restrictions.
+See "INVESTMENT CONSIDERATIONS-Infectious Disease Outlook (COVID-19).
+THE DISTRICT The District is a political subdivision of the State of Texas, created by order of the Texas Description...
+Commission on Environmental Quality ("TCEQ"), on March 6, 2008, and operates pursuant to Chapters 49 and 54 of the Texas Water Code, as amended.

-THE DISTRICT

-Description...

-The District is a political subdivision of the State of Texas, created by order of the Texas Commission on Environmental Quality ("TCEQ"), on March 6, 2008, and operates pursuant to Chapters 49 and 54 of the Texas Water Code, as amended.
 At the time of creation, the District contained approximately 284 acres of land.
 Subsequent to creation, the District annexed approximately 247 acres, which brings the total District acreage to approximately 531 acres.
 See "THE DISTRICT."

-Location...

-The District is located approximately 23 miles southwest of the central downtown business district of the City of Houston and lies wholly within the extraterritorial jurisdiction of the City of Houston.
+The District is located approximately 23 miles southwest of the central downtown business Location ... district of the City of Houston and lies wholly within the extraterritorial jurisdiction of the City of Houston.
 The District is within the boundaries of the Lamar Consolidated Independent School District.
 The District is located at the intersection of Texas State Highway 99 (the "Grand Parkway") and West Bellfort.
 See "THE DISTRICT" and "AERIAL PHOTOGRAPH."

-Status of Development...